jesuswasrasta/KataSupermarket/README.md

   * peach -> 40 cents

 * implement new offers that lets us apply new pricing rules:
-  * combo offers (e.g. buy 3 apple, and you will obtain an additional pear)
+  * combo offers (e.g., buy 3 apple, and you will obtain an additional pear)
   * fidelity card offers
-  * limited quantity offers (e.g. "you can buy this item at discount price, but max 3 pieces")
+  * limited quantity offers (e.g., "you can buy this item at discount price, but max 3 pieces")

-* we have to manage the cancellation of a product, because it is damaged or the customer decides to return it (e.g. it costs too much and he didn't realize it)
+* we have to manage the cancellation of a product, because it is damaged or the customer decides to return it (e.g., it costs too much and he didn't realize it)

 * the government stopped producing 1 and 2 cents coins:
   * every bill/invoice has to be rounded to the nearest lower multiple of 5, even if paid with debit/credit card